Lezette/Lezette/README.md

 ### 👩🏾‍💻 About me

 - 🌱 I am currently learning system design, web core vitals, and performance.
-- 🔭 I’m currently working on a new website for [She Code Africa](https://github.com/she-code-africa/SCA-WEBSITE-V3).
+- 🔭 I’m currently working on the new [She Code Africa](https://github.com/she-code-africa/SCA-WEBSITE-V3) website.
 - ⭐️ I'm looking to contribute to open-source projects that raise awareness about web accessibility.
 - 🤔 I’m looking for help with understanding frontend 3D animations and how they work.
 - 💬 Ask me about web accessibility or creating a better experience for women in the tech community!